interrogator/buzz/docs/site.md

 *buzz* interfaces smoothly with [dash](https://dash.plot.ly), a tool that builds simple websites for exploring datasets.
 Charts are responsive, interactive and beautiful.

-On any `Table` or Dataset object, you can run `df.site('Site title')` to generate a site accessible via your web browser at `http://127.0.0.1:8050/`.
+On any `Table` or Dataset object, you can run `df.site("Site title")` to generate a site accessible via your web browser at `http://127.0.0.1:8050/`.

 This returns a `DashSite` object, which you can then extend and refine.
 Generating a simple site works like so: